alexanderdrodriguez/osticket-prereqs/README.md

 <p>
 Our first step is going to be to open your Microsoft Azure Windows 10 virtual machine via "Remote Desktop Connection" so we can start installing osTicket on it!
-Simply grab your virtual machines public IP address and login using the username and password you provided Azure.
+Simply copy and paste your virtual machines public IP address and login using the username and password you provided Azure.
 </p>
 <p>
 <img src="https://i.imgur.com/aCVH5Sq.png">